Do Affordable Electric Cars Exist (and Should You Buy One)?

 There are more EV options than ever

 There are essentially two types of EVs to choose from—all-electric and plug-in hybrid.
 All-electric vehicles run, of course, on electricity only.
-Plug-in hybrids are EVs that switch to gas when the batteries run low, and are the most popular option in Vermont.
+Plug-in hybrids are EVs that switch to gas when the batteries run low, and are a popular option for single-car households.

 The number of plug-in models available is growing.
 When Drive Electric Vermont started in 2012, there were about five EV models registered with the state.
-Automakers now have many newer and better options (even all-wheel drive), with about 30 models to choose from.
-That number should continue rising in the years to come as automakers roll out new EV models.
+Automakers now have many newer and better options (even all-wheel drive), with over 40 models to choose from.
+That number will continue rising in the years to come as automakers roll out additional EV models.

 Don’t let sticker shock get to you

-The price range of new EVs has become more reasonable, with base model prices of new EVs ranging from a low of $24,950 for the Hyundai Ionic PHEV, to a high of almost $100,000 for the Tesla Model X, with most EVs costing around $30,000 or less after factoring in incentives (See the chart on page two of this document for pricing information on other models).
-You can also save money for the life of the vehicle, because running on electricity is the equivalent of about $1.50/gallon gasoline and EVs require less maintenance.
+The price range of new EVs has become more reasonable, with base model prices of new EVs ranging from a low of $25,350 for the Hyundai Ionic PHEV, to a high of almost $80,000 for the Tesla Model X, with most EVs costing around $30,000 or less after factoring in incentives.
+(See the chart on page two of this document for pricing information on other models.)
+You can also save money over the life of the vehicle, because running on electricity is the equivalent of about $1.50 per gallon of gasoline (or less if you have access to an off-peak charging rate from your utility) and EVs require less maintenance.